Heino Falcke: Career

-Falcke was elected a member of the Academia Europaea in 2013.
-He was elected a member of the Royal Netherlands Academy of Arts and Sciences in 2014.

 Research

 Falcke is involved in theoretical astronomy as well as observational and experimental studies.
-Apart from his work with LOFAR, he is also involved in the development of the Square Kilometre Array.
+Falcke was one of the leading forces behind the radio telescope LOFAR.
+Apart from his work with LOFAR, he was also involved in the development of the Square Kilometre Array.

 In 2000 he predicted it would be possible to make measurements near the edge of a black hole.
 Four years later, his team managed to do that.

 In 2013, Falcke, together with Luciano Rezzolla of the Max Planck Institute for Gravitational Physics proposed that blitzars could be an explanation for fast radio bursts.
 Blitzars would occur when a supramassive rotating neutron star slows down enough, loses its magnetic field, and then turns into a black hole.

 Falcke predicted that near the edges of a black hole, there would be a 'black hole shadow' that could be detected by a radio telescope.
 This shadow was eventually observed with the Event Horizon Telescope.
+On 10 April 2019, the project announced that they created an image of the black hole at the centre of M87 (M87*).
+On 12 May 2022 followed the image of the central black hole in the Milky Way (Sagittarius A*).

 Falcke wishes to place a radio telescope on the Moon and has worked with NASA and European Space Agency researchers to devise a plan to make this happen.